AIPAC: Steiner resignation

 In 1992, AIPAC president David Steiner was forced to resign after he was recorded boasting about his political influence in obtaining aid for Israel.
-Steiner also claimed that he had "met with (then H.W.
-Bush U.S. Secretary of State) Jim Baker and I cut a deal with him.
-I got, besides the $3 billion, you know they're looking for the Jewish votes, and I'll tell him whatever he wants to hear ...
-Besides the $10 billion in loan guarantees which was a fabulous thing, $3 billion in foreign, in military aid, and I got almost a billion dollars in other goodies that people don't even know about."
-Steiner also claimed to be "negotiating" with the incoming Clinton administration over who Clinton would appoint as secretary of state and secretary of the National Security Agency.
-Steiner stated that AIPAC had "a dozen people in [the Clinton] campaign, in the headquarters... in Little Rock, and they're all going to get big jobs."
+Steiner also said he had "met with [then U.S. Secretary of State] Jim Baker and I cut a deal with him.
+I got—besides the $3 billion, you know they're looking for the Jewish votes, and I'll tell him whatever he wants to hear [...]
+Besides the $10 billion in loan guarantees, which was a fabulous thing, $3 billion in foreign, in military aid, and I got almost a billion dollars in other goodies that people don't even know about."
+Steiner also said he was "negotiating" with the incoming Clinton administration over whom Clinton would appoint as secretary of state and secretary of the National Security Agency.
+He said AIPAC had "a dozen people in [the Clinton] campaign, in the headquarters... in Little Rock, and they're all going to get big jobs."

 New York real estate developer Haim Katz told The Washington Times that he taped the conversation because "as someone Jewish, I am concerned when a small group has a disproportionate power.
 I think that hurts everyone, including Jews.
 If David Steiner wants to talk about the incredible, disproportionate clout AIPAC has, the public should know about it."

 Spying allegations

-In April 2005, AIPAC policy director Steven Rosen and AIPAC senior Iran analyst Keith Weissman were fired by AIPAC amid an FBI investigation into whether they passed classified U.S. information received from Lawrence Franklin on to the government of Israel.
+In April 2005, AIPAC policy director Steve J. Rosen and AIPAC senior Iran analyst Keith Weissman were fired by AIPAC amid an FBI investigation into whether they passed classified U.S. information received from Lawrence Franklin on to the government of Israel.
 They were later indicted for illegally conspiring to gather and disclose classified national security information to Israel.
 AIPAC agreed to pay the legal fees for Weissman's defense through appeal if necessary.

 In May 2005, the Justice Department announced that Lawrence Anthony Franklin, a U.S. Air Force Reserves colonel working as a Department of Defense analyst at the Pentagon in the office of Douglas Feith, had been arrested and charged by the FBI with providing classified national defense information to Israel.
 The six-count criminal complaint identified AIPAC by name and described a luncheon meeting in which, allegedly, Franklin disclosed top-secret information to two AIPAC officials.

 Franklin pleaded guilty to passing government secrets to Rosen and Weissman and revealed for the first time that he also gave classified information directly to an Israeli government official in Washington.
 On January 20, 2006, he was sentenced to 151 months (almost 13 years) in prison and fined $10,000.
 As part of the plea agreement, Franklin agreed to cooperate in the larger federal investigation.
 All charges against the former AIPAC employees were dropped in 2009.